devan204/EXP02--Design-Implementation-of-Full-Custom-2-1-MUX-using-Cadence-EDA-Tools/README.md

 Analog simulation by SPECTRE.
 •	In test cell view window
 •	Launch – ADE L(Analog Design Environment)
-	Execute Setup—Simulation/directory/Host A new window opens 	Set the simulation window to spectre and click ok
+	Execute Setup—Simulation/directory/Host A new window open 	Set the simulation window to spectre and click ok
 	Execute Analysis – Choose.
 A window opens.
 	Select the type and set the specifications and press OK